-Established in the 14th century, Khan El-Khalili in Old Cairo has always been an important district for cultural and economic activities.
-Here is your guide to Khan El-Khalili market and the surrounding area.
+Established in the 14th century, the Khan El-Khalili market in Cairo has always been an important district for cultural and economic activity.
+Here’s your guide to Khan El-Khalili and the surrounding area.

-There is a great number of cultural and historic structures in Khan El-Khalili.
-So, it’s no surprise that the area has featured in many movies and literary works such as Naguib Mafhouz’s famous novel Midaq Alley.
-Once you’re there, you’ll be steps away from Muizz Street which has many examples of medieval Islamic architecture.
-You’re also close to Al-Hussein Mosque as well as Wekalet El Ghouri, and Al-Azhar market.
+There are a great number of cultural and historic structures in Khan El-Khalili, so it’s no surprise the area has featured in many movies and literary works such as Naguib Mafhouz’s novel Midaq Alley.
+Once you’re there, you’ll be steps from Muizz Street which has many examples of medieval Islamic architecture.
+You’re also close to Al-Hussein Mosque as well as Wekalet El Ghouri and Al-Azhar market.
 It’s like stepping back in time to medieval Cairo.

-While strolling the market, you may find your eyes becoming lost between the unique mix of merchandise displayed in shops and allies.
-There is a variety of goods — from sparkling silverware, gold artifacts and antiques, to stained glass lamps, incense, handmade accessories and ancient Pharaoh souvenirs.
+While strolling the market, you may find your eyes becoming lost among the mix of merchandise on display.
+There are a variety of goods to purchase here – from sparkling silverware, gold artefacts and antiques, to stained-glass lamps, incense and handmade accessories.
 Also, the soft touch of the handmade carpets will take your breath away.
-There are also districts for gold-selling, copper-made things and spice-selling.
+There are also dedicated districts for gold, copper and spices.

-The spot is home to many old cafés and you won’t know which of them to try first.
-There’s El-Fishawi cafe, one of the oldest in Cairo (established in 1797) and one of Naguib Mahfouz’s favorite cafés.
-Also worth checking out is El-lord café where you’ll get to enjoy Umm Kulthum‘s awesome songs all the time.
-As for food, there is a plethora of places serving traditional Egyptian food.
+The spot is home to many old cafes and you won’t know which to try first.
+There’s El-Fishawi, one of the oldest in Cairo (established in 1797) and one of Naguib Mahfouz’s favorite cafes.
+Also worth checking out is El-lord where you’ll get to enjoy the songs of Umm Kulthum.
+As for food, there are plenty of places serving traditional Egyptian food.

-You’ll have a new type experience if you’re lucky enough to go the area at the same time as the Mawlid Al-Hussein celebrations, which is a Sufi celebration of Imam Hussein’s birth.
-During this time, Sufists perform litanies and do other traditional activities.
-A few steps away you’ll find Wekalet El- Ghouri where you’ll enjoy another type of Sufi spiritual activity, the Tannoura show.
-There are also many carnivals taking place in Muizz Street every now and then.
+You’ll be guaranteed a fresh experience if you’re lucky enough to visit the market at the same time as the Mawlid Al-Hussein, a Sufi celebration of Imam Hussein’s birth.
+During this time, Sufists perform litanies and take part in other traditional activities.
+A few steps away you’ll find Wekalet El- Ghouri where you can enjoy another type of Sufi spiritual activity, the Tannoura show.
+Carnivals take place in Muizz Street every now and then, too.

-As Cairo’s Khan El Khalili Market is located in the heart of the city, it won’t be that hard to follow one of the public transportation routes to get there.
-If you want to save yourself the hassle, you can just order Uber or take a taxi.
+As Khan El Khalili Market is located in the heart of Cairo, it isn’t hard to follow one of the public transportation routes to get there.
+If you want to save yourself the hassle, order an Uber or take a taxi.
 The metro is one of the easiest means, just reach Ataba Station and you’re almost there.
-From Ataba you’ll be minutes away, so you can either decide to walk, take a taxi or take one of those small micro-buses right in front of the station.
+From Ataba you’ll be minutes away, so you can either walk, take a taxi or jump in one of the micro-buses right in front of the station.
 You can also take a bus from Ramses station or Tahrir Square.